deeksha-sethi03/traversability_estimation/README.md

-# Improved Trail Estimation using Attention Fully Convolutional Networks
+# Improved Traversability Estimation using Attention with Fully Convolutional Networks

-Estimate the traversability of a terrain using semantic segmentation and deep learning!
+The research aims to prove that integrating attention with fully convolutional networks can improve the traversability estimation of the terrain.